PATIENTS & VISITORS

 PERSONAL ITEMS: You may furnish your own personal items.
 Small items may be brought from home for your comfort.
-Hospital Staff will check all electrical items brought in for safety.
+Staff will check all electrical items brought in for safety.

 ACTIVITIES: We expect you to take part in a variety of daily activities to enhance and help you achieve your independence.
 You will be given an activities calendar and a list of available activities upon admission to the program.
 If there are other activities that you enjoy, they may be brought in from home.
 Please talk with a member of your care team before you bring them in.

 MEALS: Optimal nutrition is important in recovery and continued good health.
 Meals will be similar to those you received during your acute care stay.
-The dietitian will work with you and your doctor to design a meal plan based on your needs and your food preferences.
+A dietitian will work with you and your doctor to design a meal plan based on your needs and your food preferences.
 Swing Bed patients are encouraged to take meals together outside of their rooms.

 PATIENTS VALUABLES: Personal money or valuables may be deposited in the hospital Business Office.
 It will be recorded for you and a receipt will be provided.

 TEMPORARY LEAVES: It may be possible to leave the hospital for a few hours.
-Please contact a member of your care team; He or she will talk with your physician about a pass.
+Please contact a member of your care team; he or she will talk with your physician about a pass.

-FAMILY/PATIENT SERVICES: A Social Worker will visit regularly to assist you if you are experiencing any difficulties with financial, emotional or social problems.
+FAMILY/PATIENT SERVICES: A social worker will visit regularly to assist you if you are experiencing any difficulties with financial, emotional or social problems.
 They will also assist you in setting up appropriate services for discharge.

 SPIRITUAL SUPPORT: A Chaplain visits the hospital Monday through Friday.
 If you would like to talk with a Chaplain, please let nursing staff know.
 In addition, your Spiritual Support person may visit you anytime during your stay.
 A schedule of televised church services is included with your activities calendar.